AUV-UA/robosub-2016/README.md

 ## Remote Interface
 The GUI, or remote interface (AUVUA-RI) for the vehicle is implemented as a server - specifically, an expressjs app.
 The related code is located under `/remote`.

-Start the server:
+Install dependencies first, then start the server:
 ```
-cd remote && npm Start
+cd remote
+npm install
+npm start
 ```

-Then, navigate a browser to point to the target machine's IP at port 3000.
+Navigate a browser to point to the target machine's IP at port 3000.
 If viewing on the machine, the URL would be `localhost:3000`.

 Enjoy!